Totokamen/stayin-alive/README.md

 - A **drag handle**: grab the title bar and move the overlay anywhere on the page.
 The position is saved across reloads.
 - A **mini mode**: click the heart glyph to collapse the overlay into a tiny round puck (just the heart).
 Click again to expand.
 The collapsed position is saved separately from the expanded one, so each layout remembers its own spot.
 - **Theme awareness**: the overlay adapts its colours to the active Lichess theme (light, dark, transparent and custom themes).
+- **Muted indicator**: when audio is disabled (via M or the popup), the overlay dims to make the state immediately visible.

 ## Keyboard hotkeys

 When the overlay is on the page, the following keys work globally (they are ignored while typing in chat or any other input field):